MBishop17/cli/README.md

 ## Installing

-You can check the [releases page](https://github.com/rancher/cli/releases) for direct downloads of the binary or [build your own](#building).
+You can check the [releases page](https://github.com/rancher/cli/releases) for direct downloads of the binary and add it to your `$PATH` or [build your own](#building-from-source).

-## Setting up Rancher CLI with Rancher Server
+## Setting up Rancher CLI with a Rancher Server

 The CLI needs to know your server address and the credentials required to authenticate with it.
-Rancher CLI will pull this information from a `cli.json` that is created the first time you run `rancher login`.
-By default this file is located at `~/.rancher/cli.json`.
+Rancher CLI will pull this information from a `cli2.json` that is created the first time you run `rancher login`.
+By default this file is located at `~/.rancher/cli2.json`.

 ```
-$ rancher login https://<RANCHER_SERVER_URL> -t my-secret-token --name CoolServer1
+$ rancher login https://<RANCHER_SERVER_URL> -t my-secret-token
 ```

 > Note: The `<RANCHER_SERVER_URL>` includes whatever port was exposed when installing Rancher server.

-If you want to use Rancher CLI on a server that uses a self signed cert you will need to download the cert from `<RANCHER_SERVER_URL>/v3/settings` and pass that into `rancher login` using `--cacert`
+## Usage

+For additional usage run `rancher --help`

 ## Building from source